kevin218/Eureka/joss/paper.md

 The six stages of `Eureka!` are as follows:

 - Stage 1: An optional step that calibrates Raw data (converts ramps to slopes for JWST observations).
-This step can be skipped if you'd rather use STScI's JWST pipeline's Stage 1 outputs.
+This step can be skipped if you'd rather use STScI's `jwst` pipeline's Stage 1 outputs.
 - Stage 2: An optional step that calibrates Stage 1 data (performs flatfielding, unit conversion, etc. for JWST observations).
-This step can be skipped if you'd rather use STScI's JWST pipeline's Stage 2 outputs, although it is recommended that you skip the photom step in that pipeline.
+This step can be skipped if you'd rather use STScI's `jwst` pipeline's Stage 2 outputs, although it is recommended that you skip the photom step in that pipeline.
 - Stage 3: Starts with the "_calints.fits" files produced by Stage 2 data and performs background subtraction and some final calibration.
 This stage also reduces the data in order to convert 2D spectra into a time series of 1D spectra or 2D photometric images into a 1D time series.
 - Stage 4: Bins the 1D Spectra and generates light curves.
 Also removes 1D spectral drift/jitter and sigma clips outliers.
 - Stage 5: Fits the light curves with noise and astrophysical models using different optimization or sampling algorithms.